 |

-Member Gallery Jeff
+Member Gallery Karel

 Jennings UPDATE, December 2004 - Karel lost this car to a garage fire while it was in mid-restoration.
 Fortunately, he and his friend escaped serious injury, though the garage and all its contents were destroyed.
 He has vowed to find another 2002 and start again.
 In 1997, at the tender age of 16-and-a-half, Karel became the second owner of this rust-free sun-belt '02.
 Not a bad first car for a punk kid!
 While still living down south, Karel made sure it saw its fair share of track time.
 Unfortunately, after a few years of fun in the Florida sun, he was banished to Grande Prairie, AB - a land so barren that his is the only '02 for hundreds of miles around and where BMWs in general are very rare and '02s, e28s, and Ladas are considered interchangeable by most of the truck-luvin', mouth-breathing denizens.
 So, it's no wonder he hangs out (virtually, for now) with the BC crew!
 Regrettably,